baehyunsol/femtoGPT/log.md

   - input: `cfkqqt;`, output: `aglrru;`, `bdhssv;` (success)

 Again, intializing a model with `model1-ext1-ext2`'s parameter gives me a much better model than initializing one from scratch.

+# 44. Further training the foundation model

+I have used checkpoints in exp40 to train models with private dataset, and I found the foundation models are extremely useful!
+I want to insert more layers to them.

+# 45. deep vs wide model

+I'm training (emb 324, layer 4, head 9) model... (`model-wide.dat`).
+Compare this with `model-deep.dat`!

+- wide model (emb 324, layer 4, head 9)
+  - steps 2937, loss 3.3 ~ 3.7
+- deep model (init with exp44 model1)
+  - steps 3130, loss 2.9 ~ 3.1

+The deeper one is better, but I'm not sure whether it's because 1) it's deeper or 2) it's initialized from a foundation model.

+# 46. an incremental training

+Some lessons from previous exps: I initialized a lot of (usually 8 or 9) models because I thought initialization (which is purely random) affects the overall result.
+But I found out that in more than 90% of cases, I get the same output if I use the same recipe.
+So I've decided to decrease the number of models.
+I'll train models with the same recipe twice, and choose a better one.

+I found a nice paper: https://arxiv.org/abs/2411.18700v1

+It's about incremental training (starting with a shallow model and insert layers as the training continues).
+It says there are pros and cons in incremental training.
+Let's try incremental-training a very deep model!

+settings: it starts with (emb_degree = 288, layers = 4, heads = 12, tokens = 324, pos_enc = none, tokenizer = char).
+I'm using the same dataset as exp40.
+I'll incrementally insert layers as the training continues.

+Strategy:

+1. train a model for N steps
+2. clone the model, insert a layer, and train the 2 models for N steps
+3. choose a model with a smaller loss among the models from step 2
+4. go back to step 2

+I'm doing step 3 manually because I'm too lazy to write a script.
+I sometimes squash step 3.

+You can check the entire process at `exp46.nu`.

+Another idea: merge input and output of step 2.
+Here's how merging works.
+Let's say there are 6 layers, layer-7 is newly inserted, and trained.

+1. The models both have layer-1 ~ layer-6, but the parameters are different. layer-N of the merged model is an average of layer-N of the input and layer-N of the output.
+2. Only the output has layer-7.
+The merged model inherits layer-7 of the output.

+By doing this, we can slow down the training of lower layers.